All Products

 INTO local

-SELECT * FROM local.holo_dwd_product_movie_basic_info limit 10;
+SELECT * FROM local.holo_dwd_product_movie_basic_info LIMIT 10;

 CREATE SCHEMA local;

--- Create an internal table.
+-- Create the target internal table.

 BEGIN;